 The Old Dairy Bookshop at Stowe

-When you visit the second-hand bookshop at Stowe, every penny you spend helps us care for this special place and supports our local community projects.
-We're open daily 10am-5pm and close at 4pm in the winter.
+When you visit the second-hand bookshop at Stowe, every penny you spend helps us care for National Trust special places.
+We're open daily 10am-5pm Monday - Friday, and open at 9am on weekends.

 A new chapter